Amanda Cerny Gets Cheeky In Tiny Green Shorts As She Leans On A Small Plane

 It’s not unusual to see Amanda Cerny flaunting her toned physique, and she was at it again with her newest Instagram update.
 This time, it was all about her booty, as she rocked a pair of shorts that were arguably too small for her.

 Amanda’s shorts were a light green color, with frayed edges.
-She paired it with a long-sleeved dress shirt, which had thin blue and white horizontal stripes.
-Plus, the shirt featured pink flowers, that were interspersed throughout.
+She paired it with a long-sleeved dress shirt with thin blue and white horizontal stripes.
+Additionally, the shirt featured pink flowers that were interspersed throughout.

-Cerny leaned forward and popped her booty, as she placed her right arm on the front propeller of a small frame.
-She accessorized with a pair of light brown-tinted sunglasses, and wore her hair down behind her back.
-At the same time, she placed her left hand on her hips, and smiled widely for the camera.
+Cerny leaned forward and popped her booty as she placed her right arm on the front propeller of a small frame.
+She accessorized with a pair of light brown-tinted sunglasses and wore her hair down behind her back.
+At the same time, she placed her left hand on her hips and smiled widely for the camera.

 The post was geotagged at the Palm Beach County Park Airport, and has received over 293,000 likes in just the first hour it’s been live.

-Amanda’s fans raved about the photo in the comment section, with many people referring to the plane behind her.
+Amanda’s fans raved about the photo in the comments section, with many people referring to the plane behind her.

 “They should name a plane after you, not just a plane a airport!” exclaimed a fan.

-“The plane doesn’t matter you matter,” insisted another fan.
+“The plane doesn’t matter you matter,” insisted another user.

 “If a fly loses its wings is it called a walk?” asked a follower, who seemed to be hoping for a laugh from the model.